Papa Kamaʻilio (Conversational Classes)

 Niu Haohao refers to the soft milky consistency of maturing coconuts, sometimes referred to as “spoon-meat” coconut.
 Conversational skills will be taught at this intermediate level.

-These topic-based, conversational classes are held online on Saturday mornings at 9am HST for 1.5 hours and meet 12 times during the Fall and Spring semesters at a cost of $340 per semester.
-The cost pays for the instructor's time and the continuation of the Niuolahiki Distance Learning program.
-Due to the nature of this online class, seating is limited to 10-12 students per class.
+Our topic-based conversational classes are held on Zoom on Saturday mornings from 9am-10:30am HST (1.5 hours) and meet 12 times during the Fall and Spring semesters at a cost of $340 per semester.
+Summer sessions can range from 6-8 meetings from 9am-11:00am HST (2.0 hours) at a reduced rate.
+The cost pays for the instructor's time and the continuation of the Niuolahiki Online Learning program.
+Due to the nature of this online class, seating is limited to 10-15 students per class.

 No financial aid or grants are available for these non-credit, self-enrichment kamaʻilio classes, but payment plans may be considered on a case-by-case basis so that more people can take part in this wonderful opportunity to focus on strengthening their speaking skills helping to support ʻAha Pūnana Leo's vision of E ola ka ʻōlelo Hawaiʻi–The Hawaiian language shall live.